 Click the See Update Progress link to view the Universal Prompt Update Progress report.
 This report shows the update availability and migration progress for all your Duo applications in-scope for Universal Prompt support.
 You can also activate the new prompt experience for multiple supported applications from the report page instead of visiting the individual details pages for each application.

-CAS release 6.3.0 is the first with support for Duo Universal Prompt.
+CAS release 6.3.4 is the minimum recommended CAS release with support for Duo Universal Prompt.
 After installing CAS 6.3.4 (or later), configure the Duo Security multifactor provider within CAS, using the application information from the First Steps instructions above.

 If you are running CAS versions below 6.3.4, you'll need to upgrade your CAS installation to version 6.3.4 or later to be able to use the Universal Prompt.
 Consult the CAS Upgrade Guide for more information about planning your upgrade, and use the Duo Security multifactor provider instructions to configure Duo after your CAS upgrade.